 - with fewer than 10k Instagram followers.

 - while working a full time job.
+(Which I have since-quit).

 This is the information I shared on TikTok, with the video garnering over 1.1 MILLION views.
 (I still can’t process the fact that so many people have seen my content).